run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 *   Shrinking happens when the scheduler is unable to schedule an elastic unattended workload and no amount of _consolidation_ helps.
 The scheduler then divides the requested GPUs by half again and again and tries to reschedule.
 *   Shrink jobs will expand when enough GPUs will be available.
 *   Expanding happens when the scheduler finds spare GPU resources, enough to double the amount of GPUs for an elastic workload.

+## Distributed Training

+Distributed Training, is the ability to split the training of a model among multiple processors.
+It is often a necessity when multi-GPU training no longer applies; typically when you require more GPUs than exist on a single node.
+Distribute Training utilizes a practice sometimes known as __Gang Scheduling__.
+The scheduler must ensure that multiple containers are started on what is typically multiple nodes, before the job can actually start.